- Creating Custom Fields

 By default the checkbox next to Show Link Button is ticked, which means that in addition to displaying the Google map on the Organisation record, you'll also see a button you can click to open the map in a new window.
 If you don't want the ability to open the record in the new window simply remove the tick.

 Alternatively, if you want the map to display in a new tab (which will have the same name as you have given the custom field), tick the checkbox next to Show as Tab.

 - Click Save & Close.

-Now when you open an Organisation record you'll see a field that displays the Google map for that Organisation's location (provided that both the Postcode and Country fields are populated with valid values) or you'll see a new tab which displays the map.
+Now when you open an Organisation record you'll either see a field that displays the Google map for that Organisation's location (provided that both the Postcode and Country fields are populated with valid values) or you'll see a new tab which displays the map.

 A field to store a whole number.
 Alpha characters cannot be entered in number fields.
 This field can be made searchable.

 A field where you can enter multiple lines of text.
 This field can be made searchable.
 This field can hold up to 65,536 characters, although few users ever add this much data.

 Use this if you want to create a picklist where the user can select more than one option.